cwacek/python-jsonschema-objects/README.md

 ## Changelog

+0.0.16 - Fix behavior of exclusiveMinimum and exclusiveMaximum validators so that they work properly.

 0.0.14 - Roll in a number of fixes from Github contributors, including fixes for oneOf handling, array validation, and Python 3 support.